CandidContributions/CodePatch-2020/Guestbook/Index.md

 - [Michael Latouche] (https://github.com/mikecp) A big #H5YR for organizing this event!
 What a great idea!!
 - [Lee Kelleher](https://github.com/leekelleher) _How many MVPs?!_ 😎
 - [Jan Skovgaard](https://github.com/BatJan) What a wonderful event - Love how the CodeGarden vibe is still there even though we're all remote.
 Big #h5yr team CC and thank you for taking time out of your busy schedules to put this together in tight collaboration with Umbraco HQ.
 It means a lot for all of us I think 🤗🙌😎🥕(Still not sure what the thing is with that carrot though! 😅)
+- [Rachel Breeze](https://github.com/RachBreeze/) Heya 👋, great to be here 🥕 thank you Carole, Laura, Emma and Lotte for organising #H5YR